 While waiting for your maja blanca to chill, make the budbod by heating the sapal and sugar together.
-When it becomes golden brown, grab a slice of maja blanca and add some budbod on top.
+When it becomes golden brown, grab a slice of the dish and add some budbod on top.
 Enjoy!

 Maja Blanca with BudbodCourse: Uncategorized

 1 can cream style corn (or whole corn kernels)